liqd/adhocracy3/docs/source/JS_Guidelines.rst

-   - directives: 'adh.*' for all directives declared in a3.  (in the future, this prefix may be split up in several ones, making refactoring necessary.  client-specific prefices may be added without the need for refactoring.)
+   - directives: 'adh.*' for all directives declared in a3.  (in the future, this prefix may be split up in several ones, making refactoring necessary.
+Client-specific prefices may be added without the need for refactoring.)

    - service registration: '"adhHttp"'.  (services must be implemented